jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/CONTRIBUTING.md

 ## 🤝 Contribution Process

-### 1. Fork the Repository
+### 1. Fork the repository
 Fork to your GitHub account

-### 2. Clone Your Fork on your Pc
+### 2. Clone your fork on your local environment
 ```bash
 git clone https://github.com/yourUserName/ForkName
 ```

-### 3. Create a New Branch
+### 3. Create a new branch
 ```bash
 git switch -c your-feature-branch
 ```

-### 4. Change Paths in build.func install.func and AppName.sh
+### 4. Change paths in build.func install.func and AppName.sh
-You need to switch `https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main` to `https://raw.githubusercontent.com/[USER]/[REPOSITORY]/refs/head/[BRANCH]` to test your script in your repository.
-Before opening a Pull Request change all this back to point to the community-scripts Repository.
+To be able to develop from your own branch you need to change `https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main` to `https://raw.githubusercontent.com/[USER]/[REPOSITORY]/refs/head/[BRANCH]`.
+This change is only for testing.
+Before opening a Pull Request you should change this line change all this back to point to `https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main`.

-### 4. Commit Changes (without build.func and install.func!)
+### 4. Commit changes (without build.func and install.func!)
 ```bash
 git commit -m "Your commit message"
 ```

-### 5. Push to Your Fork
+### 5. Push to your fork
 ```bash
 git push origin your-feature-branch
 ```

 ### 6. Create a Pull Request
-Open a PR from your feature branch to the main repository branch.
-You may only include your **AppName.sh**, **AppName-install.sh** and **AppName.json** files in the pull request.
+Open a Pull Request from your feature branch to the main repository branch.
+You must only include your **$AppName.sh**, **$AppName-install.sh** and **$AppName.json** files in the pull request.

 ---